ajaybhupathiraju/Sentiment-Analysis-using-BERT/README.md

 ## Loss function
 TFBertForSequenceClassification does not have a loss function when you compile the model is related to how Hugging Face models are structured and how they interact with TensorFlow and Keras. we are using Pre-built Loss in Hugging Face Models.This means that the loss is already computed within the model

+## Making predictions
+Model is capable to predict given input(s) is positive or negative

+## Deployee model
+Deployee the model into my local machine using fastAPI.